Students on the Forefront

 The Students on the Forefront of Science Program is an initiative developed by the Science Department at Brooks School.
 The goal of the program is to provide rising sixth-formers (between junior and senior year) with innovative experiences that will expose them to research, technology, and advanced studies in the sciences.
 It is our strong belief that a hands-on research opportunity in a lab or field setting will best encourage students to continue in the field of science.
 Recipients, selected through a competitive application process, participate in this summer undertaking provided by the Students on the Forefront of Science program.

-This year we added a clinical internship at MGH as well, and Tess Martin ’17 spent eight weeks observing a number of different types of surgeries and attending Grand Rounds.
-These internships are graciously offered with the help of Dr. Peter Dunn, Brooks School alum, who is the Executive Medical Director of Perioperative surgery at MGH.
+These internships are graciously offered with the help of Dr. Peter Dunn, Brooks School alum, who is the Executive Medical Director of Perioperative Administration at MGH.

-Patrick Sheehan ’17 and Julia Moore ’17 spent four weeks in Newfoundland Canada working on marine bird conservation research in association with the Quebec Labrador Foundation (QLF).
+Jameson Lehrer '18 spent four weeks in New Brunswick, Canada working on marine bird conservation research in association with the Quebec Labrador Foundation (QLF).
 These internships are graciously offered through the help of Larry Morris, former Brooks School parent and current QLF President and Beth Ailing, QLF Executive Vice President.

 Melany Blanco '18 spent her summer working in the Psychiatric Neuroimaging Lab at Brigham Women’s Hospital looking at brain MRIs from normal and schizophrenic patients.

 We also sent four students to Apple Computer in Cupertino, California.
 These students worked alongside engineers on a number of different projects.
 As part of the program, students were housed on a local college campus.

 I've been asked if I'm in med. school about six times.
 It's fun to respond with, 'Nope, I'm actually in high school.'